Take A LOOK AT OUR SHOP!!, Though we no longer do any of that spa SH!*T (sorry)

 Our friendly and knowledgeable staff will assist you in every step of your body modification.
 Our Tattoo Artists pride themselves on spending the proper time with you to plan, draw and apply your new tattoo.
 Our shop features:

-Be sure to follow us on >FACEBOOK< and find out all of the new happenings at the shop, new tattoos, new work from the apprentices's and MORE!!!
+Be sure to follow us on >FACEBOOK< and find out all of the new happenings at the shop, new tattoos, and MORE!!!

 NEWS!!!!
 Have you ever wanted to work at a Tattoo Shop?
 Well, here is your chance - Tiki Town Tattoo is looking for a part-time Receptionist / Front End person for Sunday & Monday - if you are interested, please drop off your resume to Tiki Town at #101, 1026 - 16 Avenue N.W. between 11:00 am to 7:00 pm.